 The high-performance glass solution was integrated with others in the Buildings Sector by first prioritizing all solutions according to the point of impact on building energy usage.
 This meant that building envelope solutions like Insulation were first, building systems like BAS were second, and building applications like Heat Pumps were last.
 The impact on building energy demand was calculated for highest-priority solutions, and energy-related high-performance glass input values were reduced to represent the impact of higher building envelope solutions.
 The output from the high-performance glass model was used as the input in lower-priority solutions.

-The Scenario 1 forecasts that 26.6 billion and 7 billion square meters of high-performance glass could be installed by 2050 in residences and commercial buildings respectively.
+Scenario 1 forecasts that 26.6 billion and 7 billion square meters of high-performance glass could be installed by 2050 in residences and commercial buildings respectively.
 This could avoid 10 gigatons of carbon dioxide-equivalent greenhouse gas emissions and $3.4 trillion in lifetime energy costs.
-The net cost however compared to the Reference Scenario would be $9.1 trillion.
+The net cost, however, compared with the Reference Scenario would be $3.2 trillion.

 It is clear that high-performance glass would have to drop significantly in price to be economically viable in the regions studied.
 This may be a factor of low energy prices, and helps to explain why after so many years of availability on the market, many areas haven’t adopted high performing glass.
 Without some interventions that lower the upfront costs to installation, there is limited incentive for building owners to install high performance glass in a world of low energy prices despite the climate benefits.
 A further split of the energy costs into cooling and heating separately along with a similar split in heating and cooling energy demands in each region might shed more light on the market dynamics and potential for high-performance glass to reduce emissions and building thermal costs.
 Note also that the use of global averages hides the vast range in building energy used in residential buildings which depend on a number of factors including thermal comfort requirements in individual households.